Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 There are several ways to help prevent future dual tragedies of intimate partner homicide-suicide.
 The following recommendations for action can create opportunities for awareness, intervention, and prevention.

-- Policies that create time and space between a person experiencing a crisis and their firearm, which can prevent a moment of despair from becoming an irreversible tragedy.
+- Create time and space between a person experiencing a crisis and their firearm, which can prevent a moment of despair from becoming an irreversible tragedy.
 Policies and practices including secure firearm storage in the home, giving the keys or combination to the storage device to a trusted friend or family member, or storing guns outside of the home during a period of crisis can help mitigate the risks of firearm suicide or other tragic actions.

-- Intervention through DVROs and ERPOs.
+- Intervene through DVROs and ERPOs.
 The focus groups offered a landscape of risk and warning signs relevant to DVROs and ERPOs.
 DVROs, which under federal law prohibit abusers subject to the order from having guns, may include several other vital protections for survivors and children, including ordering the abuser to stay away from the survivor, housing protections, and child custody provisions.
-ERPOs are solely focused on blocking a person’s access to firearms when they pose a serious threat to themselves or others with a gun.
+ERPOs are solely focused on blocking a person’s access to firearms when they pose a serious threat to themselves or others.
 Understanding the differences between these types of orders and the circumstances in which one or both types of orders might be appropriate is critical.
 Law enforcement and service providers should receive training and educational materials about both types of orders to most effectively support survivors.

-- Screening for suicide-related behaviors of respondents in DVRO petitions.
+- Screen for suicide-related behaviors of respondents in DVRO petitions.
 Jurisdictions should consider including questions about suicide-related behaviors of the respondent on a DVRO petition in light of the significant link between intimate partner violence, suicidal threats, and access to a gun.
 Most states do not currently capture information regarding suicide-related behaviors as part of the petition process.
 Suicide prevention and intervention resources should be shared with any respondent who demonstrates suicide-related behaviors.

-- Disarming abusers once they are prohibited and ensuring effective implementation of laws that disarm domestic abusers.
+- Disarm abusers once they are prohibited and ensure effective implementation of laws that disarm domestic abusers.
 For many survivors, it takes enormous courage to seek help and interventions.
 When they do, they are often faced with myriad challenges, including lack of enforcement of gun safety laws.
 Law enforcement must safely disarm the abuser once they become prohibited from possessing firearms due to a disqualifying conviction or restraining order, and our systems must ensure that abusers are not able to purchase additional firearms.
 The recent Supreme Court ruling in United States v.
-Rahimi44Everytown for Gun Safety, “United States v.
+Rahimi54Everytown for Gun Safety, “United States v.
 Rahimi,” https://www.everytown.org/rahimi-scotus/.—upholding the constitutionality of the federal law prohibiting abusers subject to DVROs from possessing guns—provides a renewed call to action.
 States and local jurisdictions need to ensure that laws prohibiting domestic abusers from having guns and requiring prohibited abusers to turn in their guns are well implemented so that they can have their intended lifesaving impacts.

 Conclusion